Consensys/orchestrate-kubernetes/README.md

 ## 2.1.
 Quickstart

-1. To deploy a simple Orchestrate (not production ready) and its dependencies, run the following command:
+1. To deploy a simple Orchestrate (not production ready), run the following command:

 ```bash
 helmfile apply --suppress-secrets